Vrooli/Vrooli/packages/docs/docs/guides/migrate.md

 # Database Migrations
+This guide will walk you through migrating the database.
+If you want to read more general information about the data, you can visit [the Prisma docs](https://www.prisma.io/docs/concepts/components/prisma-migrate).

 Database migrations require an interactive terminal, which means they cannot be a part of the docker-compose setup process.

 ## Initial Migration